 "What do you mean Tails?
 I never said . . ."

 "Well, once you said it was because she might get hurt, but we all know Amy can handle herself.
 Then it was the 'she could be used against me' thing for a while, but she still can be used against you.
 Sonic you've given every excuse in the book why you won't date Amy, but I know you love her.
 I'm just letting you know, that I am not one of those excuses either.
 I can take care of myself now, so you don't have to spend all your time with me, ya know.
-So either go out with Amy or tell her you aren't interested period, but you can't kinda date her," Tails stated quite pointedly.
-It appeared he wanted to speak his piece for sometime now and he had.
+So, either go out with Amy or tell her you aren't interested period, but you can't kinda date her," Tails stated quite pointedly.
+It appeared he wanted to speak his peace for some time now and he had.
 What Sonic had no idea about was how many times the kid had practiced in front of the mirror with this one.
-What Tails was not prepared for was the response to this.
+What Tails wasn't prepared for was the response to his speech.

 "You better not tell that knucklehead or you'll regret it," Sonic frowned.